castedo/cnest/README.md

 [cnest](bin/cnest) is a simple wrapper script of podman for entering [nest containers](docs/what-are-nest-containers.md).

-[create-nest](bin/create-nest) is an increasingly not-so-simple script for creating [nest containers](docs/what-are-nest-containers.md).
+[create-nest](bin/create-nest) is a simple wrapper script of podman for creating [nest containers](docs/what-are-nest-containers.md).

+[create-nest-by-tag](bin/create-nest-by-tag) is a simple helper script of crest-nest for choosing image and container names from tags in a single repository.

 [What are nest containers?](docs/what-are-nest-containers.md)